Coronary Artery Bypass Graft Surgery

 will closely check them as blood runs through them to make sure they are working.

-through the bypass machine back into your heart and he or she will remove the tubes
+through the bypass machine back into your heart and they will remove the tubes to

-to the machine.
-Your heart may restart on its own, or a mild electric shock may be
+the machine.
+Your heart may restart on its own, or a mild electric shock may be used

 attached to a pacemaker and your heart can be paced, if needed, during the initial

-- Once your doctor has opened the chest, he or she will stabilize the area around the
+Once your doctor has opened the chest, the area around the artery is stabilized for

-in case the procedure need to be completed on bypass.
+in case the procedure needs to be completed on bypass.

 over a tiny opening made in the aorta, and the other end over a tiny opening made